IEEEUCR/Pennant/readme.md

 This project is different from IEEE@UCR's other projects as it focuses exclusively on software development.
 This should have greater appeal to the programming-oriented members who join IEEE@UCR.
 Furthermore, this project is independently run and not meant for any kind of hackathon or national competition.

-Should this project reach a completed state, the Webmaster ought to plan another software project.
+Should this project reach a state where development or maintenance is no longer needed, the Webmaster ought to plan another software project.

 The purpose of this project is to provide professional-level experience while creating tools with long-lasting, real-world utility.